 Over the past two decades, Drew has been committed to helping the University of Michigan become a leader in the field of sustainability.
 This includes conceptualizing, building, and managing programs that engage, empower, and support faculty and students from all U-M units, and helping to integrate this talent with external stakeholders to foster collaborative sustainability solutions at all scales.
-Drew works across all Graham Institute initiatives to apply a systems perspective and ensure strategic alignment across all activities.
-This role extends to the conceptualization and development of new initiatives that advance the mission of the organization.
-Drew oversees all administrative, operational and financial matters for the Institute and serves as an internal and external liaison and spokesperson across all areas of Institute work.
 His teaching and research interests include leadership development for sustainability and the role institutional structures play in promoting or impeding sustainable behavior.

-Drew is a former Managing Director of U-M's Erb Institute for Global Sustainable Enterprise, and previously worked in the energy sector, focusing on the commercialization of clean and renewable technologies.
-He conducted his graduate studies at the University of Michigan where he earned an MBA from the Ross School of Business and an MSc from the School of Natural Resources and Environment.
-He also holds a bachelor's degree in Business Economics from the University of Arizona.
+Drew is a former managing director of U-M’s Erb Institute for Global Sustainable Enterprise, and previously worked in the energy sector, focusing on the commercialization of clean and renewable technologies.
+He conducted his graduate studies at the University of Michigan where he earned an MBA from the Business School (now Ross) and an MSc from the School of Natural Resources and Environment (now SEAS).
+He also holds a bachelor’s degree in Business Economics from the University of Arizona.

 UN Sustainable Development Goals (SDGs)

 My work contributes directly toward solving the United Nations SDGs listed below.
 Learn more.